 I also thought about writing something a bit controversial about Martin Kamotho, alias Githeriman, and what I think about his situation but I thought otherwise.
 We said here we don’t want contentious issues.

 As I’ve said, I have been struggling to write this past few weeks.
 What I didn’t tell you is that I have a working system to combat this problem.
-I open Word on my computer and swear (and sometimes spit on the keyboard) that I will not close it without putting something down.
+I open Word on my computer and swear (by spitting on the keyboard) that I will not close it without putting something down.
 It has always worked.
 I did the same after taking a hot shower yesterday.
 It was 10.07pm when I did it.
 And then it was 11.15pm before I knew it.
 All the while, the blinking cursor tormenting me in a stare contest that I was losing, because I still had nothing.

 I took a break from the stare game and read Biko’s most recent post, and a Kendrick Lamar interview on Rolling Stone.
 I responded to a few texts and scrolled through Instagram stories to see people’s Sarahah responses and still, nothing in my head seemed like a worthy story to jot down.
 I then decided to write down anything that pops into my head first.

-My word count is at 370 now and I’m scared I won’t be able to waste your time properly with such a few words.
+My word count is at 370 now and I’m scared I won’t be able to waste your time properly with such few words.
 So please allow me to lengthen this post by telling you a pithy story about my most humiliating date.

-Picture me, a young eighteen year old with dark pimple spots, bulging chest and a small head sited on top of it.
+Picture me, a young eighteen year old with dark pimple spots, bulging chest and a small head seated on top of it.
 I am in form four and I am full of myself.
 I think Riddims are cool and Konshens is the greatest artist since Michael Jackson.
 I am stocky and have the shape of a nude boiled egg and happen to be in a mixed high school.

 Before we closed school that term, I had been flirting with this yellow bird two classes lower than I. She was new and I took advantage of this to show her around and buy her a loaf of bread on overcrowded Friday evenings at the canteen.
 You see, in my school buying loaf for someone was the greatest show of affection.
 I would sometimes go on to help her with my books to copy similar assignments I had already done in the previous years.